just214/www.tsx.guide/docs/function-components/without-react-fc.md

 `React.FC` normally handles providing the types for these props and properties.

-- props with `children` and `context`
+- props with `children`
+- Seconds `context` argument
 - `propTypes` property
 - `contextTypes` property
 - `defaultProps` property
 - `displayName` property

-You will be responsible for providing types for any of these props you plan to use.
-Here are the definition for `FC`:
+You will be responsible for providing types for any of these values you plan to use.
+Here are is the type definition for `FC`:

 ```typescript
 interface FunctionComponent<P = {}> {